What are the aims of this leaflet?

 What causes hand dermatitis?

-Skin contact with allergens such as perfumes, rubber or leather can also cause dermatitis in people with an allergy to these substances.
+Skin contact with allergens such as perfumes, metals, rubber or leather can also cause dermatitis in people with an allergy to these substances.
 This is called allergic contact dermatitis.

 Is hand dermatitis hereditary?